Vacation savings from Orlando Informer!Save with Orlando Informer!X

 3. Third, Dockside doesn’t allow pets.

 4. Finally, the ability to pool hop – that is to say, to take your room key from Dockside Inn and Suites and then go to, say, Hard Rock Hotel’s pool area to enjoy the amenities there – is also absent here.
-(And, conversely, those staying at the other six venues won’t be able to use any of the three pools at the overarching Endless Summer Resort complex, either.)
-This, presumably, is to prevent the several thousand guests staying at Universal’s two new value hotels from flooding all the rest of the resort (and vice versa).
+(And, conversely, those staying at the other nine venues aren’t able to use any of the three pools at the overarching Endless Summer Resort complex, either.)
+This, presumably, is to prevent the several thousand guests staying at these two Value Inn and Suites hotels from flooding the rest of the resort (and vice versa).
 (For more on pool-hopping around Universal Orlando, please see our adventures in pool-hopping article.)

 Despite the absence of these perks, there are still benefits to be had by staying at Endless Summer over a non-Universal hotel: